jinghuazhao/sphinx/README.md

 make clean && make html
 ```

-Additional detailed can be found from a file named [setup.sh](docs/scripts/setup.sh).
+Additional details can be found from a file named [setup.sh](docs/scripts/setup.sh).

 ## Effect